Casino (2023 film): Filming and set design

 The film has gone through pre-production set up before principal photography begins.
 It took one month and seventy people production to replicate a casino, bar and Interpol office inside Bangladesh Film Development Corporation(BFDC) for shooting.
 In abroad Bali is selected to host the ‘Casino’ team for the shooting of songs.
 Nasir filmed entire film by three separate schedules.
 Filming has started on 24 November 2019 the opening scene took places on Neela Market near 300 feet road's Fire Service station.
 Saikat Nasir secretly filmed the indoor sequences inside the BFDC's Jasim Floor, to avoid the leak any spoiler of this film.
 Eighty percent filming was completed within 2019.
 Other than BFDC, outdoor action sequences has taken at Banani, bank of Shitalakshaya river.
 On the first week of March, 2020 director has closed the camera for principal photography.

 Soundtrack

 The film contains the Dhallywood film songs.
-Channel I confirms Imran Mahmudul, Konal, Sazad Hossain and Marsel's name for lending their voices for Casino songs.
+Channel I confirms Imran Mahmudul, Konal, Sazzad Hossain, Rubel Khondokar (son of Bangladesh's famous comedian actor Harun Kisinger) and Shahriar Alam Marcell's name for lending their voices for Casino songs.

 Release

 Casino was set to release in the mid 2020, but was put on hold due to the COVID-19 pandemic.
+It is scheduled to be release on 29 June 2023 (Eid-ul-Adha).
+It was released on the scheduled day in 16 movie theaters.